griffithlab/pVACtools/docs/index.rst

   descriptions.
 - This release updates various code portions to remove deprecation warnings and add support for  newer versions of certain dependencies (e.g. pandas).
+- This release fixes an bug with the standalone ``pvacseq calculate_reference_proteome_similarity`` command where picking a custom ``--match-length`` would 1throw an error.
+- Some users were reporting errors during the tmp file cleanup stages of running the various pipelines.
+This releases fixes that issue.

 New in Version |version|